JanKotekFactoryPal/german_universities_list/src/universities_final.md

 # Berlin University of Applied Sciences (HTW Berlin) / School of Design and Culture

-> **Matching Score:** 9
+> **Matching Score - ChatGPT:** 9
 > **Matching Score - Copilot:** 9
-> **Matching Reason:** This faculty is closely aligned with Barbora's interest in design and architecture, which she is passionate about.
+> **Matching Reason: - ChatGPT:** This faculty is closely aligned with Barbora's interest in design and architecture, which she is passionate about.
 It offers practical learning, which is important to her, and the focus on creativity and hands-on experience makes it a good match.
 > **Matching Reason - Copilot:** The strong emphasis on practical projects and industry connections aligns well with Barbora's preference for hands-on learning and real-world experience.

 - **University Type:** Fachhochschule (University of Applied Sciences)